 Colors also have strong connotations that designers must consider when creating a logo.
 The public’s subconscious reactions to various colors will determine whether an entertainment firm is presented in the right light.

-Gold is one of the most common colors used in these type of logos, including the branding of Village Roadshow, The History Channel, and 20th Century Fox Home Entertainment.
+Gold is one of the most common colors used in these type of logos for entertainers, including the branding of Village Roadshow, The History Channel, and 20th Century Fox Home Entertainment.
 The color is always associated with the precious metal, and like this metal it has grown to represent success, prestige, and quality.
 These universally prized attributes are ones anybusiness would happily be associated with.

 Orange conveys an innocent and youthful energy, which makes it a common color for children’s brands.
-The orange paint splatter of the Nickelodeon logo is iconic, and the color is used again on the British children’s channel CITV.
+The orange paint splatter of the Nickelodeon entertainment logo design is iconic, and the color is used again on the British children’s channel CITV.
+What are the right colors now?
+Trends in colors

-Whether you choose a serif or a sans serif typeface for your logo, you want it to be bold.
-Consider the heavy type of the Entertainment Weekly logo or the strong capital letters of the recently revamped Anchor Bay Entertainment logo.
+Whether you choose a serif or a sans serif typeface for your entertainment logo design, you want it to be bold.
+Consider the heavy type of the Entertainment Weekly logo or the strong capital letters of the recently revamped Anchor Bay Entertainment logo design.
 The simple typefaces these companies use ensure their names are clear and memorable.
 Name recognition helps build the credibility that is so important for any firm.
 Bold lettering also suggests that a company is established, an impression that any entertainment company wants to give, regardless of their standing.

-Entertainment firms might know a lot about the magic of show business, but the magic of design is another matter.
-The Logo Company can demystify it for you, with a dedicated team of five professionals experienced in creating exciting and memorable logos.
+Above all, entertainment firms might know a lot about the magic of show business.
+I like this one Tower LM personally.
+However the magic of design is another matter.
+The Logo Company can demystify it for you, with a dedicated team of five professionals.
+Experienced in creating exciting and memorable logos for entertainers.
 In just three working days they will create at least five logo ideas so targeted that even a three-year-old could not fail to remember you.
+Ready for us Contact us